Legend Biotech Corp ADR (LEGN) Shares Plummet Below 1-Year High - News Heater

-The stock price of Legend Biotech Corp ADR (NASDAQ: LEGN) has plunged by -1.64 when compared to previous closing price of 62.26, but the company has seen a 2.37% gain in its stock price over the last five trading sessions.
+The stock of Legend Biotech Corp ADR (NASDAQ: LEGN) has decreased by -2.28 when compared to last closing price of 59.28.Despite this, the company has seen a loss of -7.53% in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-11-29 that The FDA has undertaken an investigation of T-cell malignancies in patients undergoing CAR T-cell therapy treatment.
 Therapies from NVS, BMY and GILD are under the spotlight.

 Is It Worth Investing in Legend Biotech Corp ADR (NASDAQ: LEGN) Right Now?